jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-16-checkpoint.md

     </tr>
 </table>

-**177.** We are now come to the knowledge of powers whose exponents are negative, and are enabled to assign the precise value of those powers.
+<span class="art">177</span> We are now come to the knowledge of powers whose exponents are negative,
+and are enabled to assign the precise value of those powers.
 Thus, from what has been said, it appears that